iterative/dvc.org/static/docs/get-started/example-versioning.md

 control the same way as `dvc add` does.
 Unlike, `dvc add`, `dvc run` also tracks dependencies (`-d`) and the command (`python train.py`) that was run to produce the result.

+> BTW, at this point you could `git add .` and `git commit` to save the
+> `Dvcfile` stage file and its changed output files to the repository.

 `dvc repro` will run `Dvcfile` if any of its dependencies (`-d`) changed, for example after we added new images like we did when we built the second model